tomsteele/cloud-proxy/README.md

 cloud-proxy creates multiple DO droplets and then starts local socks proxies using SSH.
 After exiting, the droplets are deleted.

 ### Warning
-This tool will deploy as many droplets as you desire, and will make a best effor to delete them after use.
-However, you are ultimately going to pay the bill for these droplets, and it is up to you and you alone to ensure they actually get deleted.
+This tool will deploy as many droplets as you desire, and will make a best effort to delete them after use.
+However, you are ultimately going to pay the bill for these droplets, and it is up to you, and you alone to ensure they actually get deleted.

 ### Install
 Download a compiled release [here](https://github.com/tomsteele/cloud-proxy/releases/latest).
 You can now execute without any dependencies.
 Currently the only supported and tested OS is Linux: